Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 suseSetupProduct

-Creates the /etc/products.d/baseproduct link pointing to the product referenced by either /etc/SuSE-brand or /etc/os-release or the latest prod file available in /etc/products.d
+Creates the /etc/products.d/baseproduct link pointing to the product referenced either by /etc/SuSE-brand or /etc/os-release or the latest prod file available in /etc/products.d

 baseVagrantSetup